 The warn function will be passed three parameters.
 The first will be the instance of the module in the current model.
 The second will be a symbol naming one of the module's buffers indicating to which buffer the request will be made.
-The third will be a symbol naming the chunk-type which will be in the request that the production will make.
+The third will be a chunk-spec indicating a request that will be made.
 The return value of the warn function is ignored by the system.

 The run-start function will be passed one parameter.
 That parameter will be the instance of the module in the current model.
-The return value of the run function is ignored by the system.
+The return value of the run-start function is ignored by the system.

 The run-end function will be passed one parameter.
 That parameter will be the instance of the module in the current model.
-The return value of the run function is ignored by the system.
+The return value of the run-end function is ignored by the system.